 From 6 April 2012, the Tax Credits (Miscellaneous Amendments) Regulations 2012 added a further change that must be reported to HMRC.
 This was introduced to reflect the change to the working hours requirement for certain couples with children.
 Where one or both members of a couple who are subject to the 24 hour rule reduce their hours or cease to work so that they no longer meet the condition that between them they work 24 hours with at least one person working at least 16 hours a week, there is a change of circumstances that must be reported.

 Changes that must be reported to HMRC must be reported within one month from the date the change happened, or if later, the date the claimant became aware of the change.
-The only exception to this is where a young person ceases to be a ‘qualifying young person’ for tax credit purposes.
+Due to the Coronavirus pandemic, HMRC temporarily extended this time limit to three-months for critical workers in certain cases until 30 September 2021.
+See our tax credit and coronavirus page for more information.
+The only exception to this one month rule is where a young person ceases to be a ‘qualifying young person’ for tax credit purposes.
 In that instance it must be reported within one month from the date the change happened.

 Prior to 06 April 2007 the length of time allowed for claimants to report those obligatory changes of circumstances was three months.
 The change highlighted the many difficulties inherent in imposing a time limit for notifying such changes, for example household changes when it is sometimes not clear whether or precisely when a partner has left permanently.

-If you a claimant does not find out about the change in circumstances until after it has happened, the one-month time limit starts from the point at which they first become aware of it (with the exception for a young person ceasing to be a qualifying young person).
-However, any overpayment will be calculated from the actual date of change as the one month limit is relevant only from a penalty point of view.
+If a claimant does not find out about the change in circumstances until after it has happened, the one-month time limit starts from the point at which they first become aware of it (with the exception for a young person ceasing to be a qualifying young person).
+Any overpayment is calculated from the actual date of change as the one month limit is relevant only from a penalty point of view.
 This is not often communicated adequately to claimants who often believe they have one month to inform HMRC without any overpayment accruing.